linusghanadan/linusghanadan/README.md

 Fetched items from Microsoft Planetary Computer (MPC) catalog based on search criteria, retrieving grid-cell data on 2017 and 2020 Biodiversity Intactness Index (BII) scores, which rate an area of land’s biodiversity from 0 to 1.
 Clipped raster of BII scores with polygon shapefile of Arizona subdivisions.
 For Phoenix’s subdivision, calculated percent of area where BII decreased from above 0.75 in 2017 to being below this threshold score in 2020.
 Created heatmap visualizing 2020 BII scores across Phoenix’s subdivision, highlighting areas that decreased below the 0.75 BII threshold.

-**Using NASA Data to analyze Residential Blackouts during Houston Power Crisis**
+**Using NASA Data to analyze Residential Blackouts from Houston Power Crisis**

 R | [Repository](https://github.com/linusghanadan/houston_power_crisis/tree/main) | [Blog](https://linusghanadan.github.io/blog/2024-1-20-post/)